-U.S. Small Business Administration Guaranteed 5.688% Debenture Participation Certificates, Series SBIC 2023-10 B.

-- The Certificates represent fractional undivided interests in a pool of debentures which will be issued, simultaneously with the Certificates, by small business investment companies licensed by the U.S. Small Business Administration, an independent agency of the United States. - The Certificates are issued by SBA, through its agent The Bank of New York Mellon, as Trustee.
+- U.S. Small Business Administration Guaranteed 5.035% Debenture Participation Certificates, Series SBIC 2024-10 A. - •The Certificates represent fractional undivided interests in a pool of debentures which will be issued, simultaneously with the Certificates, by small business investment companies licensed by the U.S. Small Business Administration, an independent agency of the United States. - •The Certificates are issued by the Small Business Administration, through its agent The Bank of New York Mellon, as Trustee.